pallets-eco/wtforms/docs/fields.rst

 .. autoclass:: FieldList(unbound_field, default field arguments, min_entries=0, max_entries=None)

     **Note**: Due to a limitation in how HTML sends values, FieldList cannot enclose :class:`BooleanField` or :class:`SubmitField` instances.

+    .. automethod:: append_entry([data])
+    .. automethod:: pop_entry

+    .. attribute:: entries

+        Each entry in a FieldList is actually an instance of the field you passed in.
+Iterating, checking the length of, and indexing the FieldList works as expected, and proxies to the enclosed entries list.

+        **Do not** resize the entries list directly, this will result in undefined behavior.
+See `append_entry` and `pop_entry` for ways you can manipulate the list.

+    .. automethod:: __iter__
+    .. automethod:: __len__
+    .. automethod:: __getitem__

     :class:`FieldList` is not limited to enclosing simple fields; and can indeed represent a list of enclosed forms by combining FieldList with